Group Therapy

 Survivors Support Group

-Facilitators: Glory Finnegan, Psy.D. and Natalie Simpson, M.A.
+Facilitators: Glory Finnegan, Psy.D.

 This group is intended to support survivors of interpersonal violence (sexual assault, dating violence, stalking, and child abuse) who are seeking to connect with others with similar experiences and gain insight into the ways trauma continues to affect them.
 This group will focus on the impact of traumatic experiences, the use of coping skills in managing symptoms, and the connection of survivors in order to decrease isolation and promote personal empowerment.
 Group will begin with a brief mindfulness exercise followed by an open format depending on the group’s interests.
 This group is open to students of all genders and identities.